hardiksrivastavaa/IG-CRUD/README.md

 ## Live Demo

-You can view the live application here: [Instagram-like CRUD Application](https://instagram-crud.vercel.app/)
+You can view the live application here: [Instagram-like CRUD Application](https://igcrud.vercel.app/posts)

-## Usage
+## Usag

 - **Home Page**: Redirects to `/posts`, which displays a list of all posts.
 - **Create New Post**: Click on the "Create New Post" button to navigate to the form for adding a new post.